 1. Post content that interests your audience

-The key to creating a winning Facebook account that creates fans and moves your company forward is to post content that is truly of interest to your customers or followers.
+The key to creating a winning Facebook account that creates fans and moves your company forward is to post content that is true of interest to your customers or followers.
 Don’t focus completely on promoting yourself or your business.
-By supplying the readers with useful knowledge, you can create a better relationship with existing and future customers.
+You can create a better relationship with existing and future customers by supplying the readers with useful knowledge.
 Also, don’t forget to find out your best time to post on Facebook to get the best results.

 2. Churn out a variety of content

 Upload social media images and pics from events you’ve attended or hosted.
-Let customers know about the updates and improvements you’ve made through press releases.
-Posting a variety of content will eventually yield results from your content marketing efforts.
+Tell customers about the updates and improvements you’ve made through press releases.
+Posting various content will eventually yield results from your content marketing efforts.
 You can utilize the same content on Pinterest and use it to schedule pins for increasing engagement.

 3. Include call to actions in your posts